Storytelling is all the rage. More and more brands understand the power of stories to transform their online presence and build trust.

 An answer such as “to make money” is short-sighted.
 Your business might be making money.
 That’s fine and well.
 But why does your brand exist?
 What is the reason?

 The answer to that question requires that you tell a story.

-A brand like TOMS shoes uses their story as a bedrock for their existence.
+A brand like TOMS shoes uses its story as a bedrock for its existence.
 The tagline, “One for one,” means that for every purchased pair TOMS gives a pair of shoes to someone in need.
 TOMS exists to improve lives.